Supergroup BF action for supergravity: Supergroup action

-Substituting this equation into the preceding relation, we get the correct bosonic constraints $B^i\wedge B^i-\frac{1}{3}\delta^{ij}B^k\wedge B_k=0$, which have the solution (\ref{solconstr}).
-However, this solution together with (\ref{c2}) implies that the space-time volume element is fermionic.
-Moreover, from (\ref{c1}) we get also the constraints $B^i\wedge B^A=0$, which turn out to be too strong.
-Indeed, $B^i$ projects on the self-dual part and the solution is given by $B_A=\Sigma^{(-)ab}(\sigma_a\bar\psi_b)_A$, which is not consistent with the Rarita-Schwinger action.
-In fact, the right fermionic constraints were given in \cite{capovilla}, $\sigma_{i(AB}B^i\wedge B_{C)}=0$.
+Substituting this equation into the preceding relation, we get the correct bosonic constraints $B^i\wedge B^j-\frac{1}{3}\delta^{ij}B^k\wedge B_k=0$, which have the solution (\ref{solconstr}).
+However, this solution together with (\ref{c2}) implies that the space-time volume element is nilpotent.
+Moreover, (\ref{c1}) leads to the constraints $B^i\wedge B^A=0$, which turn out to be too strong.
+Indeed, $B^i$ projects on the self-dual part and the solution is anti self-dual, i.e. $B_A=\Sigma^{(-)ab}(\sigma_a\bar\psi_b)_A$, which is not consistent with the Rarita-Schwinger action.
+The right fermionic constraints were given in \cite{capovilla}, and are given by $\sigma_{i(AB}B^i\wedge B_{C)}=0$.
+We could not find a way to overcome these drawbacks for a supergroup generalization of action (\ref{pleba0}), other than to choose action (\ref{pleba}) for the generalization.
+Hence we will consider the action